elatov/elatov.github.io/_posts/2012-09-01-getting-openindiana-back-to-its-original-state-after-updating-by-doing-a-clean-install.md

     tpg-tags: default

-Next let&#8217;s create a host group so we can add our esx hosts to it:
+Next let's create a host group so we can add our esx hosts to it:

     root@openindiana:~# stmfadm create-hg esx